-As described in Chapter 2, the Project's diversion criteria include a pulse flow protection measure at Bend Bridge and a minimum flow requirement at Wilkins Slough, which have the effect of limiting changes to Yolo Bypass spill frequency and duration under Alternatives 1, 2, and 3 relative to existing conditions in the NAA.
+As described in Chapter 2, the Project's diversion criteria include restrictions to maintain Bend Bridge and Wilkins Slough flows, which have the effect of limiting changes to Yolo Bypass spill frequency and duration under Alternatives 1, 2, and 3 relative to the NAA.
 In particular, these criteria avoid impacts on Reclamation's ability to implement its obligations in the 2019 NMFS ROC ON LTO BiOp to implement the Yolo Bypass Restoration Salmonid Habitat Restoration and Fish Passage Implementation Plan and provide more than 17,000 acres of inundation in the Yolo Bypass from December to April (National Marine Fisheries Service 2019a).
-As such, Alternatives 1, 2, and 3 generally would have limited potential for negative effects on Yolo Bypass floodplain inundation and access for winter-run Chinook salmon compared to the NAA.
+As such, Alternatives 1, 2, and 3 generally would have limited potential for negative effects on Yolo Bypass floodplain inundation and access for winter-run Chinook salmon.